tgalvinjr/Quiz_Board/README.md

 `HTML5`, `CSS3`, `JavaScript`, `Bootstrap`, `JQuery`

 ## Known Bugs
-The game does not terminate and refresh scores after a winner is declared.
-Players have to manually refresh the page
+There are not any known bugs at the moment.
+In case you encounter a bug, please feel free to contact the developer

 ### Author(s) information
 Alvin Michoma